 Self-Driving Car Accident on Highway 175 Highlights Various Dangers

 If you are a certain age you probably remember watching popular cartoons such as the Jetsons, and thought to yourself that such futuristic technology would never come about.
 However, self-driving cars have exploded onto the automotive scene in the past year or so.
 In fact, technology giants such as Google have logged millions of miles on roads all across the country while their cars were driving completely on their own.
 While statistically, these vehicles have proven to be remarkably safe, a few accidents with these vehicles highlight that accidents are not unheard of, and is something that drivers need to be aware of before.
-Our Dallas personal injury lawyers explain below.
+Our Arlington personal injury lawyers explain below.